Intersection cohomology of the moduli space of Higgs bundles on a genus 2 curve: Intersection cohomology of

-We now consider stable Higgs bundles of type $(iv)$ and we prove the following result. \begin{prop}

-Let $\gr{S}_4$ be the locus of stable Higgs bundles whose underlying vector is a nontrivial extension of $\mathcal{O}$ by itself.
-Then the locus $\mathcal{S}_4$ of stable Higgs bundles of type $(iv)$ is the union of 16 copies of $\gr{S}_4$ and its $E$-polynomial is
+We now consider stable Higgs bundles of type $\mathrm{(iv)}$ and we prove the following result. \begin{prop} Let $\gr{S}_4$ be the locus of stable Higgs bundles whose underlying vector is a nontrivial extension of $\mathcal{O}$ by itself.
+Then the locus $\mathcal{S}_4$ of stable Higgs bundles of type $\mathrm{(iv)}$ is the union of 16 copies of $\gr{S}_4$ and its $E$-polynomial is

 \end{prop}